swiftlang/swift-org-website/documentation/cxx-interop/index.md

 #### Virtual Member Functions

-As of Swift 5.9, virtual member functions are not available in Swift.
+Currently virtual member functions are not available in Swift.

 #### Static Member Functions